 We all know gratitude is something that should be woven into the fabric of our days, not merely something we do once a year on a holiday, but because it’s been on the forefront of my mind here are some post-thanksgiving thoughts…

-A verse that always comes to mind concerning gratitude is 1 Thessalonians 5:18, which says: “In every thing give thanks: for this is the will of God in Christ Jesus concerning you.”
+ย A verse that always comes to mind concerning gratitude is 1 Thessalonians 5:18, which says: “In every thing give thanks: for this is the will of God in Christ Jesus concerning you.”

-While I love that verse, I admit it’s not something I naturally live out… giving thanks, for every thing?? like, every thing….
+While I love that verse, I admit it’s not something I naturally live out… giving thanks, for everything?? like, every thing….
 What does that look like?
 How is that even possible?

 I want to be thankful for the hard things, for the painful things, the losses, the tears, the stories that have yet to be finished, the relationships that have yet to be mended… but I can’t say I’m there yet.
 Am I supposed to be thankful for those things?
 As I’ve read that verse over and over, I’ve realized that I don’t think that’s exactly what it’s saying… hear me out.